Viscosity, Reversibillity, Chaotic Hypothesis, Fluctuation Theorem and Lyapunov Pairing

 If CH holds the ``Fluctuation theorem'', FT, can be applied and the result is that it implies a simple prediction on the {\it non local} observable \be p=\frac1t \int_0^t \frac{\s(\uu(t'))}{\s_+}dt'\Eq{e7.3}\ee where $\s_+$ is the average value of $\s(\uu(t))$.
 The fluctuations of $p$ in the stationary distribution $\m^{RN,D}_N$ have the probability that $p\in [a,b]$ is $\exp\,(t\max_{p\in [a,b]} s(p) + o(t))$ and the ``large deviations rate'' $s(p)$ has the symmetry property, \cite{GC995,Ga995b,GC995b}: \be s(p)-s(-p)= p\,t\,\s_+\Eq{e7.4}\ee which follows combining CH and the time reversibility.

 {\it The observable $\s(\uu)$ can be considered also as an observable for the {\rm IN} evolution}.
-Although it is non local it has been tested in a few cases to see whether it nevertheless obeys the same fluctuation relation Eq.\equ{e7.4} in corresponding distributions, see \cite{Ga020} for a positive result. {But ....}
+Although it is non local it has been tested in a few cases to see whether it nevertheless obeys the same fluctuation relation Eq.\equ{e7.4} in corresponding distributions, see \cite{Ga020} for a positive result, but no other attempt exist, so far, to check possible equivalence between corresponding fluctuation relations (in any event the fluctuation relation is not a local observable and is not covered by the conjectures.

 \SEC{Attractors and small scales}

 \iniz

 However the assumption that at an enstrophy value $D$ the stationary distribution $\m^{RN,D}_N$ arises from an evolution which leads to an attracting set invariant under time reversal is too strong.